janpetzold/az305-learning/README.md

 In order for Resource Manager templates to access Azure Key Vault you need to enable the setting in the Advanced policy section for the Key Vault.

 Disaster recovery for keys/secrets in KeyVault is only possible in the same subscription and Azure geography.
+During failover key vault is in read-only mode.

 Data Protection for KeyVault: